Links to other Calculator Sites

 Please note that site addresses can change.
 If a link does not work try searching for the site with a search engine, such as Google., or see if the website has been archived on the Wayback Machine.

 To translate a site into another language try running it through the Google automatic translator at https://translate.google.co.uk/?hl=en&tab=wT.
 Although not

-does allow much of the information on the site to be understood.
+perfect it does allow much of the information on that site to be understood.

 In no particular order, here are some great calculator websites !